pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 Please do:

-* Use a compute node for the installation process, so you can make use of the bandwidth and the I/O available there, but try to get the node for more than an hour so the progress is not lost if there are a lot of packages to install.
+* Use a compute node for the installation process, so you can make use of the bandwidth and the I/O available there, but be sure to request more than an hour for your session, so the progress is not lost if there are a lot of packages to install.
-* When installing packages, try to specify the different packages at once, so Conda doesn't have to run the full set of compatibility validations every time.
+* When installing packages, try to specify all packages at once, so Conda doesn't have to run the full set of compatibility validations multiple times.
-* Make sure that the destination folder for the packages is set to use the $PROJECT disk space, as the home folder ($HOME) quota is low and the envs + cache are big.
+* Make sure that the destination folder for the packages is set to use the $PROJECT disk space, as the home folder ($HOME) quota is low and the envs and the cache are big.
 * Try to always use Conda to install packages and not pip.
 Only use pip when Conda is not an option for installing those required packages.
 * Try to only use the default Conda channel of the most popular and reputable ones.
 Install packages using pip if